nsulmol/afspm/docs/code_overview.md

 Of note, the main protobuffer data structures are found in:
 - ```control.proto```: this defines control requests/responses, control modes, experiment problems, and the structures by which these are all sent (e.g. the ControlState).
 These protos are sent/received via the 'control' i/o path.
 - ```geometry.proto```: these are base structures for dealing with geometric data, such as points and rectangles associated with scans.
 They are used by other protos.
-- ```scan.proto```: these are the main messages/structures sent out by the MicroscopeTranslator (i.e., sent out via the 'pubsub' i/o path).
-The 2d scans are defined here, as is the scope state, and parameters associated with a given scan.
+- ```scan.proto```: these are structures sent out by the MicroscopeTranslator (i.e., sent out via the 'pubsub' i/o path) tied to performing scans, as well as parameters sent to change scan parameters before a scan.
+The scope state is also defined here, used to determine the state of the microscope.
+- ```spec.proto```: these are structures sent out by the MicroscopeTranslator tied to spectroscopies, as well as the structures sent to change the position where a spectroscopy should be run.
 - ```analysis.proto```: these are some pre-defined structures for sending analysis results between components.
+- ```feedback.proto```: these are structures tied to z-height feedback control.

 ## Utils

 This contains a number of helper scripts.
 Of note are:
 - array_converters.py
 - parser.py
+- graphify.py
+- units.py

 ### Array Converters